developerabz/multi-step-form/test-scope.md

 - User choices should be rendered correctly on the last page prior to submission
   - Usability test: view step 4 and ensure that the correct info is visible on the summary page
   - Unit Test: ensure the fields needed for rendering are saved into the backend

+## API Tests

+Testing should be done for each API request using curl, postman or similar tooling